Thursday, September 8, 2022 · 16 min read

 Dewesoft's DualCoreADC video

-It is interesting to point out that even with very slow signals like from most thermocouples, that the greatest possible amplitude axis resolution makes these delta-sigma ADCs preferable to SAR ADCs.
+It is interesting to point out that even with very slow signals like from most thermocouples, the greatest possible amplitude axis resolution makes these delta-sigma ADCs preferable to SAR ADCs.

 Imagine a thermocouple capable of measuring across a 1500° span - the more amplitude axis you have at the ADC, the more resolution the temperature signal will have.
 Keep in mind that each bit effectively doubles the vertical axis resolution.